 Authors have declared that they have no known competing financial interests OR non-financial interests OR personal relationships that could have appeared to influence the work reported in this paper.

-References
+REFERENCES

 Adelana M. A., Olasenhinde P. I and Vrbka P. (2006) Quantitative Estimation of groundwater Recharge in part of the Sokoto Basin Nigeria, Journal of Environmental Hydrology, 14(5): 1-16.